drfuzzi/CSC2106_BLE/README.md

 Extend your lab to incorporate the following functionality:

-1. Press the button to change the LED status on the BLE server and set new notify status for the BLE Client.
+1. Press the (Server) Home button to change the (Server) LED state and notify status updates (temperature, voltage) to the BLE Client.
-2. Press the button to read characteristics from the BLE server on demand.
+2. Press the (Client) Home button to read status (led) from the BLE Server.
-3. Press the button to write characteristics to the BLE server, changing the status of the LED on the Server.
+3. Press the (Client) button B to write characteristics to the BLE server, changing the LED state on the Server.

 ## Reference